tannerdolby/tannerdolby.com/src/about.md

 ## Need More?

-I'm available for all things software related: web development, technical writing, static sites, JAMstack, accessibility, illustration and more.
+I'm interested in all things software related: operating systems, web development, technical writing, static sites, JAMstack, accessibility, illustration and more.
 Have a look at my [resume](/resume/resume.pdf) and feel free to [contact me](/contact/) if you'd like to chat!

 <div class="social-icons">
 {% for icon in socials %}